MinBZK/nl-wallet/documentation/relying-party.md

     verification of attributes;
   * [Wallet App][5]: The wallet app running on a mobile device;

+Missing from the above diagram, but worth mentioning:

+  * [Wallet Web][14] The frontend helper Javascript/Typescript library which
+    helps relying parties integrate their application with the Wallet platform.

-For the purpose of this document, we won't go into all components mentioned above, in particular, DigiD and and BSNk are out-of-scope with regards to this outline.
+For the purpose of this document, we won't go into all components mentioned above, in particular, "DigiD" and "Pseudonym Service" are out-of-scope with regards to this outline.

 The Wallet platform largely consists of "Verstrekkende Voorziening(en)", that can issue attributes and attestations, "Ontvangende Voorziening(en)" that handle